 Since inflammation is typically the biggest contributing factor of post-operative discomfort, incorporating lasers into our periodontal practice means less pain or need for medication compared to conventional techniques.

 Manual gum treatments with traditional instruments can effectively treat periodontal infections.
-However, using laser gum treatments in conjunction with conventional methods can significantly increase the efficacy of the procedure.
+However, using laser gum treatments in conjunction with conventional methods can significantly increase the efficacy of the procedure

 For example, incorporating lasers into a deep cleaning (periodontal scaling and root planing) removes more infectious bacteria from the surfaces of the teeth, bottom of the gum pockets, and outer-layer of the tissue lining.

 Adding lasers to your periodontal therapy shows a statistically better rate of healing, recovery, and prevention of relapse compared to conventional gum treatments.
-By investing in such state-of-the-art resources, Dr. Saunders can provide the highest quality of care for each patient that entrusts us with their smiles.
+By investing in such state-of-the-art resources, we can provide the highest quality of care for each patient that entrusts us with their smiles.
 During follow ups, laser-treated patients tend to exhibit better results in regard to tissue reattachment.

 Since lasers allow us to create precise contours without any (or much) bleeding, the results are immediately visible.
 This means there’s less of a risk for something to be looked over or need to be adjusted at a follow up appointment.
 Essentially, adding lasers to certain types of procedures gives you same day results.